 - 20.3.1.
 Any employee holding a regular appointment in the Classified Service may be disciplined for good cause.
 City employees who are employed "at-will," or who are seasonal, temporary or probationary, are not subject to the requirement of good cause, and are not entitled to pre-discipline procedures or appeals.
 Such employees may be disciplined without reference to these provisions. - 20.3.2.
-Good cause exists, not only when there has been an improper act or omission by an employee in the employee's official capacity, but when any conduct by an employee brings discredit to the City, affects the employee's ability to perform his or her duties, causes other employees not to be able to perform their duties, or involves any improper use of their position for personal advantage or the advantage of others.
-The type of disciplinary action shall depend on the seriousness of the offense and the relevant employment history of the employee.
-Causes for disciplinary action against an employee may include, but shall not be limited to, the following: - (1) Misstatements or omissions of fact in completion of the employment application or to secure appointment to a position with the City; - (2) Furnishing knowingly false information in the course of the employee's duties and responsibilities; - (3) Inefficiency, incompetence, carelessness or negligence in the performance of duties; - (4) Violation of safety rules; - (5) Violation of any of the provisions of these personnel rules and regulations, department rules and regulations, City policies, ordinances or resolutions; - (6) Inattention to duty: - (7) Tardiness or overstaying lunch periods; - (8) Excessive use of sick leave or use of sick leave that indicates an abuse of leave time (i.e. consistent use of leave on a Monday and Friday); - (9) Being under the influence of an intoxicating beverage or non-prescription drug, or prescription drugs not authorized by the employee's physician, while on duty or on City property;
+Good cause exists, not only when there has been an improper act or omission by an employee in the employee's official capacity, but when any conduct by an employee brings discredit to the City, affects the employee's ability to perform their duties, causes other employees not to be able to perform their duties, or involves any improper use of their position for personal advantage or the advantage of others.
+The type of disciplinary action shall depend on the seriousness of the offense and the relevant employee may include, but shall not be limited to, the following: - (1) Misstatements or omissions of fact in completion of the employment application or to secure appointment to a position with the City; - (2) Furnishing knowingly false information in the course of the employee's duties and responsibilities; - (3) Inefficiency, incompetence, carelessness or negligence in the performance of duties; - (4) Violation of safety rules; - (5) Violation of any of the provisions of these personnel rules and regulations, department rules and regulations, City policies, ordinances or resolutions; - (6) Inattention to duty; - (7) Tardiness or overstaying lunch periods; - Excessive use of sick leave or use of sick leave that indicates an abuse of leave time (i.e. consistent use of leave on a Monday and Friday); - (9) Being under the influence of an intoxicating beverage or non-prescription drug, or prescription drugs not authorized by the employee's physician, while on duty or on City property;